isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 For a variable definition (e.g., on the stack or as a member of another object) there is no explicit function call from which an error code could be returned.
 Leaving behind an invalid object and relying on users to consistently check an `is_valid()` function before use is tedious, error-prone, and inefficient.

+##### Exception

-**Exception**: There are domains, such as some hard-real-time systems (think airplane controls) where (without additional tool support) exception handling is not sufficiently predictable from a timing perspective.
+There are domains, such as some hard-real-time systems (think airplane controls) where (without additional tool support) exception handling is not sufficiently predictable from a timing perspective.
 There the `is_valid()` technique must be used.
 In such cases, check `is_valid()` consistently and immediately to simulate [RAII](#Rr-raii).

 **Alternative**: If you feel tempted to use some "post-constructor initialization" or "two-stage initialization" idiom, try not to do that.